 Once you have your portfolio written and are updating your blog regularly, you’ll probably want to attract people to your site.
 As people visit your site, you may find yourself in the "Top Ten most Popular Portfolios", maybe even competing for the #1 spot!

-To publish your portfolio, follow the "Manage Page" link in the upper right corner.
-Go to the "Publish Page" and check "Publish Page".
+To publish your portfolio, follow the "Edit Settings" link in the upper right corner.
+Go to the "Publish Page" and check "Publish".